What is Vitamin D? The Signs of Vitamin D Deficiency.

 Do you often catch a cold?
 Do you suffer from prolonged depression?
 Are you losing hair?
 Have you discovered you have an autoimmune disorder or some kind of cancer?
 It’s quite possible that it is your body’s reaction to a long-standing vitamin D deficiency.

-A human body has around 30,000 genes.
+The human body has around 30,000 genes.
 Vitamin D influences the activity of more than 2,000 of them.
 Over 200 diseases have been proven to have a connection with vitamin D deficiency.
 It is one of the main reasons why reaching the optimal vitamin D level is essential for disease prevention.

 Vitamin D reduces susceptibility to infections.
 Vitamin D is involved in skin cell replication and maturation.
-One study has revealed a direct correlation between vitamin D level and skin moisture content.
+One study has revealed a direct correlation between vitamin D levels and skin moisture content.
 People with asthma and lower vitamin D levels in their blood have to take a higher dose of inhaled steroids to control the disease.

 Can a Person Be Allergic to Vitamin D?

 The probability of this is close to zero.
-A person can have an allergy to additives contained in various pharmaceutical forms of vitamin D. Vitamin D is important for proper development of an immune system, skin formation, and infection prevention.
+A person can have an allergy to additives contained in various pharmaceutical forms of vitamin D. Vitamin D is important for the proper development of an immune system, skin formation, and infection prevention.
 Vitamin D deficiency can result in aggravation of atopic dermatitis and reduced asthma control.
-Luckily, allergy to vitamin D is a rare thing.
-Allergic and pseudo allergic reactions to the forms of vitamin D that are sold to consumers are generally connected with the additives, so it only takes finding a better, more well-tolerated form.
+Luckily, an allergy to vitamin D is a rare thing.
+Allergic and pseudo-allergic reactions to the forms of vitamin D that are sold to consumers are generally connected with the additives, so it only takes finding a better, more well-tolerated form.

 What is Considered Low for Vitamin D?

 To check the vitamin D level in your blood, it’s necessary to take a 25-Hydroxy Vitamin D blood test and compare the results with the following numbers.

 |< 25-49 ng/mL